jdittrich/userNeedResearchBook/text/allURBook.md

 So you neither can’t nor should take yourself out of the research session – you will always have some sort of effect on the participant when you do the research.

-What you should avoid though is influencing the participant by »suggesting« favourable answers or actions.
+What you should avoid though is influencing the participant by »suggesting« favorable answers or actions.
 Some sorts of this type of  influence are obvious, others are not.

 <div class="example">